Maria Papita

 The Constitution Monument in Al Shaheed Park (Kuwait City) commemorating the 50th anniversary of the country's constitution.

-Kuwaitis’ perspectives on the National Assembly, assessed shortly before the last election of 2024, revealed strong negative sentiment against the parliament.
+It is hardly surprising that Kuwaitis’ perspectives on the National Assembly, assessed shortly before the last election of 2024, revealed strong negative sentiment against the parliament.
 In fact, 60 percent responded that “the government could carry out effective actions if it were not held back by the parliament.”
 [4]

 Notes